dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w014-schemas/IpldSchemas.md

 ## Address

 Special object that wraps an IPLD Link, just like Binary wraps an IPLD Block.
-The model includes some predefined link types, for give different types of address, which are `ROOT`, `LOOPBACK`, `INVALID`, and `GENESIS`
+The model includes some predefined link types: `ROOT`, `LOOPBACK`, `INVALID`, and `GENESIS`.

+Addresses are always CID version 0, which makes them easy to distinguish at a glance from `Pulse`s and `Binary`s, which are CID version 1.

 ```sh
 type Address link